Inside Look: Get to Know CavCom: Our History

 CavCom was founded on the idea of creating practical, effective solutions for companies facing high noise and communication challenges.
 Founded 20+ years ago, our solution-centered approach integrates extensive experience, proprietary cutting-edge technology, and dedicated customer support to address virtually any challenging communication solution.
-I'm Jeff Morrill, CavCom‘s founder and President, and this is our story.
+I'm Jeff Morrill, CavCom‘s founder, and this is our story.

 CavCom: Our History

 The origins of CavCom stretch back to the early 1970s.
 Back then, I was the founder/owner of an audiologist-based company that developed hearing conservation services for noisy industries throughout North America.
 As an audiologist who conducted hearing tests and performed noise surveys, we worked with hearing protection programs for companies all across the United States.

 The 1970 OSHAct did not specify what constituted hearing conservation and I was one of a few field pioneers who independently and in parallel with OSHA scientists contributed to the final OSHA 1910.95 Hearing Conservation Amendment enacted in 1983.
 I was fortunate to have a front-row seat in the development and implementation of innovative solutions for affected companies and their workers.
 Throughout the years following the OSHA rule, I participated in professional organizations (AIHA, NHCA, CAOHC) via committee and task force activities to further the advancement of hearing conservation.

 The new OSHA requirement mandated annual audiometric testing for employees, review of tests to detect deterioration of hearing, reporting negative shifts in hearing as OSHA recordable events, training in the use of hearing protection devices, conducting noise exposure surveys and more.
 Many industries differed with the mandate challenging enforcement and employees fought the mandate to wear hearing protection.